mikelsr/bspl/README.md

 ## Improvements

+1. Remove messages (✓)

-* The `Message` struct is redundant: the ocurred action can be derived from the outputted values from the previous state of the instance to the current one.
+ The `Message` struct is redundant: the ocurred action can be derived from the outputted values from the previous state of the instance to the current one.
 The implementation does extrapolate the order of the actions from their parameters so this shouldn't take too long.